StanfordBioinformatics/Hummingbird/README.md

 ```
 for AWS

+It is recommended to use the ```--install-option="--prefix=$PREFIX_PATH"``` along with pip while installing Hummingbird.
+This would give users easy access to the sample configuration files present under conf/examples which the users might need to refer to while writing their own configuration file for their own pipeline.
+Otherwise you will be able to find the configuration files under ```<virtualenv_name>/lib/<python_ver>/site-packages/Hummingbird/conf/examples```

 Hummingbird requires pip and python 2.7 or python 3 to be installed before installation.

 It is highly recommended to use a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/) to isolate the execution environment.
 Follow the instructions from the previous link to create a virtual environment, and then activate it: